fabsenet/blog_en/source/_posts/2009/01-14-so-what-can-k2-blackpearl-do-for-you.md

 After the approval of a HR coworker the originator and his manager are informed via e-mail about the final approval and the form is saved inside a Sharepoint library for further processing.

-K2 allows you to draw the complete workflow in a matter of minutes and its flexibility allows for other additions such as “auto-approve request below xx €” or “enrich the form with the last requests from this employee for the manager/HR view”.
+K2 allows you to draw the complete workflow in a matter of minutes and its flexibility allows for other additions such as "auto-approve request below xx €" or "enrich the form with the last requests from this employee for the manager/HR view".
 The visual representation of the workflow is easily readable which is good for the client, for the documentation and for the needed development time as well.